 CBD for Substance Abuse

-In all, 162-324 million people between the ages of 15 and 64 have used an illicit substance worldwide in 2012, and approximately 183,000 deaths were thought to be drug-related.
+In 2012, researchers found that 162-324 million people worldwide between the age of 15 – 64 used illicit substances.
+Approximately 183,000 deaths that year were thought to be related to drug abuse.